Valparaiso University: Students

 Valparaiso University Students are from geographically diverse backgrounds.
 Of the nearly 3,000 students, only one-third are from the school's home state of Indiana.
 The remainder comes from almost every other state of the United States and nearly 50 countries.
 Over half graduate in the top quarter of their high school class, and 77 percent return to Valparaiso after their freshman year.
 Annually, more than $26 million is awarded by the university to more than 80 percent of the student body, which is administered based on factors such as community involvement, interests, recommendations, and personality, as well as grade point average, class ranking, and standardized test scores.

 Sixty-one percent of Valparaiso University students live on the school's city campus and all students who do not have senior status are required to live in residence halls.
 Eleven percent of students are Lutheran, and 75 percent participate in faith-related activities.
 Valparaiso supports more than 100 student-administered organizations, clubs, and activities.
 Fifty percent participate in intramural athletics, and more than 1,000 students give more than 45,000 hours of community service to the region each year.

 Greek life

-More than 25 percent of Valparaiso students are members of one of the school's ten national fraternities or six national sororities.
+More than 25 percent of Valparaiso students are members of one of the school's ten national fraternities or seven national sororities.
 The 2013-2014 Fraternity & Sorority Life Annual Report documented more than 10,000 hours of community service and $45,000 of financial report to local and national non-profits.
 All but one organization had a cumulative GPA above 3.0 during the spring semester, and the average GPA across all of Greek Life was 3.247.